-In 2022, winter, spring, and summer fisheries in Youngs Bay landed 14,481 Chinook, which was 230% of the 2012-2021 average of 6,264 (Tables 20 and 30).
-Stock composition of the landings was estimated using VSI from 5,983 Chinook (41% of the Chinook landings) examined for fin marks and the 616 CWTs collected during sampling.
-The stock composition of the 2022 combined winter/spring/summer Youngs Bay landings was estimated at 89.4% spring Chinook originating from Select Area sites and 0.1% SAB fall Chinook, 3.8% upriver spring and summer Chinook (caught before June 16), 0.2% upper Columbia summer Chinook (on or after June 16), 5.0% Willamette River spring Chinook, and 1.0% spring Chinook from the Cowlitz, Kalama, Lewis, and Sandy Rivers.
-Based on scale readings and CWT-based correction, the estimated age composition of the Chinook landings was 0.3% Age-3, 83.1% Age-4, 16.3% Age-5, and 0.3% Age-6.
+In 2023, winter, spring, and summer fisheries in Youngs Bay landed 11,658 Chinook, which was 70% above the 2013-2022 average of 6,853 fish (Tables 20 and 30).
+Stock composition of the landings was estimated using VSI from 5,486 Chinook (47% of the Chinook landed) examined for fin marks and the 526 CWTs collected during sampling.
+The stock composition of the 2023 combined winter/spring/summer Youngs Bay landings was estimated at 93.7% spring Chinook originating from Select Area sites and 0.0% SAB fall Chinook, 2.2% upriver spring Chinook, 0.2% upper Columbia River summer Chinook (caught after June 15), 3.0% Willamette River spring Chinook, and 0.9% spring Chinook from the Cowlitz, Kalama, Lewis, and Sandy Rivers (CKLS).
+Based on scale readings and CWT-based correction, the estimated age composition of the Chinook landings was 0.4% Age-3, 66.6% Age-4, 32.7% Age-5, and 0.3% Age-6.

-2022 Blind Slough/Knappa Slough Winter/Spring Seasons
+2023 Blind Slough/Knappa Slough Winter/Spring Seasons

-Commercial fishing winter season in Blind Slough/Knappa Slough began February 17 with seventeen 12-hour periods through April 1.
-From April 4 through 15, four blended 12-hour Blind Slough/4-hour Knappa Slough periods were set through the end of winter season.
-The total landings for the Blind and Knappa Slough winter fishery was 473 Chinook landed in 21 periods.
-This was 360% of the 10-year (2012-2021) average winter-season Chinook harvest of 132 for these sites.
+The winter commercial fishing season in Blind Slough/Knappa Slough began February 16 with seventeen 12-hour periods through March 31.
+During the first six weeks of the season, open periods were Sunday, Tuesday, and Thursday nights, which differed from the typical Monday, Wednesday, and Thursday nights in previous years.
+This was done to spread out fishing effort more evenly through the week so that fish could replenish the area between periods.
+A pre-season blended period (12-hour Blind Slough/4-hour Knappa Slough) on April 3-4 was prosecuted followed by three 12-hour periods for Blind and Knappa Slough areas.
+The final three periods were expanded in-season from the blended periods, with reduced time in Knappa Slough, to fully open in both Blind and Knappa sloughs, concluding winter season.
+The total landings for the Blind and Knappa slough winter fishery was 450 Chinook landed in 21 periods.
+This was over twice the 10-year (2013-2022) average winter-season Chinook harvest of 175 fish for these sites.
 Mesh-size regulation was 7-inch minimum during the winter season in Blind Slough, with a maximum net length of 100 fathoms and no restrictions on additional weights/anchors on the leadline.
-The net-length requirement is consistent throughout the Blind and Knappa Slough areas and seasons.
+The net length requirement is consistent throughout the Blind and Knappa Slough areas and seasons.

-Spring season in the Blind Slough/Knappa Slough site began April 18 with two 12-hour periods per week for the last two weeks of April followed by three 12-hour periods per week from May 2-June 14 (end of the spring season) on Monday, Wednesday, Thursday nights.
-However, a larger-than-expected number of upriver spring Chinook impacts were accrued in Youngs Bay and Tongue Point during the first spring period on April 18 and significant modifications were necessary across all sites to remain within ESA guidelines.
-These modifications resulted in the rescinding of six Blind Slough/Knappa Slough periods from April 21 through May 6 and the period set for Knappa Slough on May 9 was reduced from 12-hours to 4-hours.
+Spring season in the Blind Slough/Knappa Slough site began April 17 with two 12-hour periods weekly for the last two weeks of April followed by three 12-hour periods during the first week of May.
+Four periods per week were adopted thereafter (except the final week) which included six additional 12-hour periods that were added for every Tuesday for the rest of the season.
 As in previous years, the lower deadline in Knappa Slough was extended further downstream to the western end of Minaker Island in early May when encounters of upriver fish had subsided.
-From May 11 through June 14, fifteen 12-hour periods, Monday, Wednesday, and Thursday concluded the spring season.
-In 17 fishing periods, 1,378 Chinook were landed during spring in Blind/Knappa Slough, which was 22% greater than the 10-year (2012-2021) average harvest of 1,128.
-Throughout the spring and summer seasons, mesh size was restricted to a maximum of 93⁄4-inches.
+In 30 fishing periods, there were 5,128 Chinook landed during spring in Blind/Knappa Slough, which was about four times greater than the 10-year (2013-2022) average harvest of 1,174 fish.